 NUMBER FIVE: Hunter x Hunter (2011)

-Another brilliant anime.
+A brilliant anime.
 While the Greed Island and Heavens Arena Arc can be a tad long and uninteresting at times, the other arcs are totally absorbing.
 What makes me really love this show is just how much the characters have an impact.
 Gon and Killua will both lift and break your heart.
 The best thing is that it manages to introduce really despicable villains and turn them into sympathetic characters.
 It’s just amazing.

 NUMBER SIX: Gargoyles